Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 4 credits

-• Historical approaches to natural hazards/expertise feedback
+• Historical approaches to natural hazards/expert feedback

 4 credits

-• Institutional context and management of the emergence
+• Institutional context and management of emergence

 2 credits

-• Project management in basic and applied epidemiology
+• Project Management in Basic and Applied Epidemiology

 10 credits